 Respond to sexual violence

 Sexual violence can happen to anyone, regardless of their age or gender, and it can have lifelong impacts on people who experience it.
 It is important to recognise that many people take a long time—sometimes decades—to disclose sexual violence and many people will never make a formal report.
-Often victims and survivors of sexual violence won't talk about their experiences because they fear not being believed.
+Often victim-survivors of sexual violence are reluctant to speak about their experiences because they fear not being believed.

 What can you do?

-If you have contact with a person who discloses that they have experienced sexual violence, it is important to respond in a way that makes them feel believed, supported, and that they have a say in what happens next.
+As a Queensland public servant, if you have contact with a person who discloses they have experienced sexual violence, it is important to respond in a way that makes them feel believed and supported, and gives them a say in what happens next.

 Adults who have experienced sexual violence